The 2016 Vermicomposting Conference

 - nutrients released slowly as needed in small but efficient quantities

-Norman talked at length about disease and pest suppression attributed to vermicompost.
+Norman talked at length about the disease and pest suppression attributed to vermicompost.

 The information is beyond the scope of this report.
 MY takeaway: